-Hedges bordering a public road must be cut back between the 1st and 15th June and between the 15th and 30th September each year, so that they do not overhang a road or pavement below the height of 12 feet.
+Hedges bordering a public road must be cut back between the 1st and 15th of June and between the 15th and 30th of September each year so that they do not overhang a road or pavement below the height of 12 feet.
 Ideally, hedges should if possible, be cut in declivity (sloping away from the road).
-By law all cuttings must be cleared up immediately.
-Failure to do so can incur a fine of £50 and £5 per day there after.
+By law, all cuttings must be cleared up immediately.

 Streams and douits are inspected twice a year, normally at the time of hedge inspection by the Douzeniers.
 It is the landowner’s responsibility to ensure that the water flow is not restricted and is flowing freely.

 The Constables and Douzeniers will be carrying out hedge and stream inspections directly following the mandatory hedge cutting dates in mid-June and early October to ensure that hedges have been correctly cut and steams appropriately cleared.

 Failure to correctly maintain streams and hedges can incur a fine of £50 and £5 per day thereafter.

 Advice promoted for sustainable hedge cutting to protect wildlife

 To protect and support the island’s wildlife, Agriculture, Countryside & Land Management Services (ACLMS) and local wildlife groups are promoting advice for sustainable cutting of roadside hedges.

 Guernsey’s beautiful landscape is defined by its distinctive roadside hedge banks which form an important part of our Island’s heritage.
 They form living threads which run through and connect the parishes and can be a haven for both plants and animals, adding much to the Island’s natural living diversity.

 It is a legal requirement to cut roadside hedges each year between 1st – 15th June and then again between 15th – 30th September, however cutting a hedge too severely and frequently can have a detrimental effect on the vegetation and the wildlife it supports.